netobserv/network-observability-operator/config/manifests/bases/description-ocp.md

 [Loki](https://grafana.com/oss/loki/), from GrafanaLabs, is the backend that is used to store all collected flows.
 The NetObserv Operator does not install Loki directly, however we provide some guidance to help you there.

-For a normal usage, we recommend two options:
+For normal usage, we recommend two options:

 - Installing the [Loki Operator](https://docs.openshift.com/container-platform/4.11//logging/cluster-logging-loki.html).
 We have written [a guide](https://github.com/netobserv/documents/blob/main/loki_operator.md) to help you through those steps.
 Please note that it requires configuring an object storage.
 Note also that the Loki Operator can also be used for [OpenShift cluster logging](https://docs.openshift.com/container-platform/4.11/logging/cluster-logging.html).
 If you do so, you should not share the same `LokiStack` for Logging and NetObserv.